Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 ___
 **System:** *Shootem Doods*
 **Subsystem:** Play Level

 **Created by:**
 **Executed by:**
-**Short Description:** TTests that the menu's response to if a W,D, or Enter on the keyboard or up or down on the directional pad, up or down on the left Analog stick, or 'A' on the Xinput Device.
+**Short Description:** Tests that the menu's response to if a W,D, or Enter on the keyboard or up or down on the directional pad, up or down on the left Analog stick, or 'A' on the Xinput Device.
 ___

 **Pre-conditions**